Vignettes of the Middle Ages

 Jairus and Theo laughed as they both agreed.
 “We hope it works!”

 Andrew chuckled along with everyone.
-“I am forgetting all about stones and building for a day–looking forward to singing the Psalter with the priests tomorrow.”
+“I’m forgetting all about stones and building for a day–looking forward to singing the Psalter with the priests tomorrow.”

 Brother Dmitri encouraged Andrew.
 “Yes!
-Your first time singing in the church service–sure to be a harmonious addition!”
+Your first time singing with us–sure to be a harmonious addition!”

 “I hope so–and soon–reciting liturgies too, I hope.”

 Dmitri’s face became more serious as he leaned forward to speak privately with Andrew.
-“You are reminding me of something I need to speak about with you.
+“I’m reminded of something I need to speak about with you.
 Yesterday, the Bishop came to visit me.
 He was checking on progress of building the church here.

 “Prince Vladimir has ordered another church to be built in a village nearby.
 And perhaps even more churches after that.
 He strongly recommended that the current crew be retained to go on to the next project.”

-Andrew gazed at the candle on the table while thinking–thinking about his promise to his former master to become a priest–thinking about how he longed to settle down, having a home at the monastery.
+Andrew gazed at the candle on the table while thinking–thinking about his promise to his former master to become a priest–thinking about how he longed to settle down, longing to have a home at the monastery.

 While waiting for Andrew to collect his thoughts and respond, Dmitri added.
 “I know this may be disappointing to you…and you can think about it…pray about it….”

 Andrew looked up at Dmitri with a peaceful smile in his eyes.
-“Then it is not a command by the Bishop?
-It is a request?”
+“Then it’s not a command by the Bishop?
+It’s a request?”

 “Ohm…well…yes, the Bishop did not demand…it is a request.”